Doug Mallory: Coaching career

 Mallory began his coaching career at Indiana University Bloomington as a graduate assistant for his father, Bill, who had become the Hoosiers’ head coach in 1984.
 After coaching stops at Army, Western Kentucky, Indiana and Maryland, he was hired by Les Miles to coach the secondary at Oklahoma State.
-From 2001–2004, Mallory’s OSU secondary intercepted 54 passes.
+From 2001 to 2004, Mallory's Oklahoma State secondary intercepted 54 passes.

 When Miles was hired in 2005 to be the head coach at Louisiana State University, Mallory followed him to Baton Rouge to become the defensive backs coach for the Tigers.
 After 3 years in this position, including the 2007–08 National Championship season, Mallory was promoted to co-defensive coordinator.

 Mallory spent the 2009 and 2010 seasons at the defensive coordinator at the University of New Mexico before being hired back to Indiana.
 Under head coach Kevin Wilson, Mallory has served as the assistant head coach, co-defensive coordinator, and safeties coach for the Hoosiers.

 On January 10, 2014, Indiana announced that Mallory would not be returning for the 2014 season.

 On February 10, 2015, Mallory was introduced as a part of the coaching staff for Dan Quinn of the Atlanta Falcons.

 In the 2016 season, Mallory and the Falcons reached Super Bowl LI, where they faced the New England Patriots.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

+On February 5, 2024, the Baltimore Ravens hired Mallory to serve as their defensive backs coach.
+On February 15, 2025, the Ravens and Mallory parted ways.

 Personal life

 Mallory’s father, Bill, is the winningest coach in Indiana football history.
 Mallory has two brothers that are currently football coaches: Older brother Mike, is the special teams coordinator for the Jacksonville Jaguars of the NFL, and younger brother, Curt, is the head coach for the Indiana State Sycamores football team.
 All 3 brothers played collegiately for the Michigan Wolverines.
 He has an eldest sister, Barb.

-Doug and his wife, Lisa, have three daughters – Emily, Allison, and Sarah.
+Doug and his wife, Lisa, have three daughters: Emily, Allison, and Sarah.